2012 FIVB Women's World Olympic Qualification Tournament: Match details and consequences

-In the 1st set, Japan took an 8–5 edge at the first technical time out.
-After that Serbia leveled the score at 10–10.
-Erika Araki spiked to let Japan led 16–14 at the second TTO and then drilled a spike right down the middle to give Japan the set 25–18.
+In the 1st set, Japan took an 8–5 lead at the first technical time-out.
+After that, Serbia levelled the score at 10–10.
+Erika Araki spiked to let Japan lead 16–14 at the second TTO and then drilled a spike right down the middle to give Japan the set 25–18.
 Serbia returned to claim the 2nd set 21–25.
-Japan came back on the 3rd set with a 10-point lead, then 16–6, 18–8, 20–10 and 22–12 before closing the set 25–19.
-After the 3rd set, Japan had qualified for 2012 Summer Olympics, so they didn't have to play seriously.
+Japan came back in the 3rd set with a 10-point lead, 16–6, 18–8, 20–10 and 22–12 before closing the set 25–19.
+After the 3rd set, Japan had already qualified for 2012 Summer Olympics regardless of what would have happened after, so they didn't have to play seriously.
 However in the 4th set, Japan was up 19–16 before Serbia made 6 consecutive points, ending with a win for Serbia at 21–25.

 After the match, Masayoshi Manabe, coach of Japan, released a statement.

 We knew this was the last day.
 Everybody was nervous.
 We knew we had to get two sets.
 Yoshie Takeshita is ill from mental and physical exhaustion after this match.
-We told the players at the morning meeting that we had to give it full power tonight.
+We told the players at the morning meeting that we had to give it (our) full power tonight.
 We have to work on our serve reception in the two months leading up to the Olympics.

-Serbia's win also meant it qualified ahead of Thailand, which aimed to reach the Olympics for the first time.
-Had Japan beaten Serbia, Thailand would have also won a ticket to London along with Japan.
-But, in this case, Japan would have been placed in a tough group in London alongside defending champions Brazil, the world number-one United States, Asian champions China and the new European force Turkey.
-Thai captain, Wilavan Apinyapong, was disappointed but said that the Olympic Games remained their ultimate dream and everything.
+Serbia's win also meant that they qualified ahead of Thailand, which had hoped to reach the Olympics for the first time.
+Had Japan beaten Serbia, Thailand would have also qualified along with Japan.
+But in such a situation, Japan would have been placed in a tough group in London alongside defending champions Brazil, the world number-one United States, Asian champions China and the new European force Turkey.
+Thai captain, Wilavan Apinyapong, was disappointed but said that the Olympic Games remained their ultimate dream.